felipendc/vicyos-hefftor-polybar/README.md

 It's simple...<br />

 1 - I'm very dependent on the System-tray (Sys-tray), in my daily usage, I use some apps that are just available on the System-tray.<br />
-2 - I use my laptop most of the time, and everywhere I bring it with me.<br />
+2 - I use my laptop most of the time, and everywhere I go, I bring it with me.<br />
 3 - Wifi Icon.
 When the Sys-tray is enable, I don't need to use some lines of code to connect to the internet.<br />
 4 - Oh, boy, image my sister or my mom, trying to use: